9160476108/hbilen.github.io/vacancies/index.md

 **Funding:** This is a University of Edinburgh funded award and will provide an annual stipend for three years of £14,553 per year (subject to confirmation), plus University fees for UK/EU students.
 Any eligible non-EU candidates must fund the remainder of the overseas tuition fee.

 **Application:** If you are interested in the position, please provide a CV, a personal statement detailing your research interests and reasons for applying (max 1 page), marks for your degree(s) and an email address for one academic reference.
-The application deadline is November 17, 2017.
+The application deadline is November 17, 2017 and the expected start date for the position is February 2018.
 All documents should be in electronic format and sent via e-mail to me.